 It took almost 10 years to locate and take out Osama Bin Laden, but he was finally killed by U.S. Forces in 2011.
 Up until his death, there was a $25 million bounty on his head.

-There were numerous occasions to capture Osama Bin Laden from 1998, but for various reasons, such as probable civilian casualties, none of the plans were ever fully executed.
+There were numerous occasions to capture Osama Bin Laden in 1998, but for various reasons, such as probable civilian casualties, none of the plans were ever fully executed.

 9/11 was not the first attack on the World Trade Centers – in 1993, there was a bombing that killed 6 people and injured over 1,000.

-One of the men who were behind 9/11, also was played a major part in the 1993 bombing.
+One of the men who were behind 9/11 also played a major part in the 1993 bombing.
 Both attacks were carried out by Al-Qaeda.

 This plan was carried out by detonating a 1,200-pound bomb in the parking garage beneath the World Trade Center.